thedevbc/github-status-ext/README.md

 Chrome Extension to show Github Status at the top of the Github website

 # Not available outside of Dev Mode, yet
-This has not been published publicly yet.
-That's on the roadmap.
-Hope to have it done soon.
+This has not been published publicly.
 For now, you can clone the code and load it as an unpacked extension using Developer Mode in the browser.

 # What does it do?